A compassionate team focused on your success.

 1Sasha.jpg

-Sasha (She, Her) is the founder and clinical director of The Albani Group and has been working with individuals and families for over a decade in both inpatient as well as outpatient settings.
+Sasha (She, Her), is the founder and clinical director of The Albani Group.
+She has over a decade of experience working with individuals and families across both inpatient and outpatient settings.

-Sasha lives in Mill Valley with her family and when she is not in the office, she can often be found on the trails of Mt.
-Tam running or mountain biking.
+Sasha lives in Mill Valley with her family.
+Outside the office, you’ll often find her running or mountain biking the trails of Mt.
+Tam.

 Alex Bloom, LCSW

-Alex (He, Him) received his bachelors degree in History from the University of California, Berkeley and his Master of Social Work from the University of Southern California.
+Alex (He, Him) is a supervising clinician at The Albani Group.
+He received his bachelors degree in History from the University of California, Berkeley and his Master of Social Work from the University of Southern California.
 He completed his postgraduate clinical work at Resnick Neuropsychiatric Hospital at UCLA and spent five years working in Beverly Hills at The Pain Psychology Center.
 Alex has also received training in the Yale University Supportive Parenting for Anxious Childhood Emotions (SPACE) approach.

 Alex specializes in treating anxiety, OCD, chronic pain, depression and other mood related issues.
 By understanding and confronting these challenges collaboratively, he seeks to empower his clients to lead the lives they want for themselves.
 Alex has extensive experience working with young men and boys and he utilizes the particular tools and approaches that work best with this population that is often under-served in the therapeutic setting.

-Sara (She, Her) received her BA in Philosophy from Brandeis University and her master’s Degree in Counseling Psychology from John F. Kennedy University.
+Sara (She, Her) is a supervising clinician at The Albani Group.
+She received her BA in Philosophy from Brandeis University and her master’s Degree in Counseling Psychology from John F. Kennedy University.
 She completed her postgraduate clinical work with Bay Area Community Resources (BACR) and North Bay Recovery Center.

 At the core of her practice, Sara focuses on supporting growth and change using Cognitive Behavioral Therapy (CBT).
 She has received CBT training through the Beck Institute for Cognitive Behavior Therapy.
 Sara has also received training in the Yale University Supportive Parenting for Anxious Childhood Emotions (SPACE) approach.